Known as a luxurious island off the northwestern coast of Malaysia, Langkawi is popular for its pristine beaches and ancient rainforests.

 Best Airbnb in Kuah: 3 Bedroom Modern Apartment

 This air-conditioned apartment with 3 bedrooms and 2 bathrooms – A master bedroom with a king bed; the second bedroom has a queen bed and a smaller bedroom with a single bed.
 The kitchen is fully equipped for guests who like to cook.View on Airbnb

 The alternative beach destination in Langkawi – the other and most popular being Pantai Cenang – Pantai Tengah was only accessible via a dirt road until 1994.

-Before then, intrepid travelers came and went, but some made it home, so you’ll find a sizeable backpacker community here.
+Before then, intrepid travelers came and went, but some made it home, so you’ll find a sizeable chunk of Malaysia’s backpacking scene here.
 Because of that, this area of Langkawi is relatively laid-back, but with some truly late-night nightlife on offer.

 More bohemian than other destinations, though still, we’d use the word loosely, Pantai Tengah is Langkawi’s longest stretch of beach and therefore it attracts visitors from all over the world today.
 It’s home to bars, restaurants, a large harbour, and even a cruise ship terminal.